 Ecuador is the fourth smallest country in South America.

 Ecuador also owns a group of island in the Pacific Ocean, called the Galapagos Islands.
-The islands are famous worldwide for having many native animals, that are found nowhere else on Planet Earth, like the land tortoise, land iguana and marine iguana.
+These islands are famous worldwide for having many native animals, which are found nowhere else on our planet, like the land tortoise, land iguana and marine iguana.
 The marine iguana are the only lizards that can live in the sea.

 The Galapagos giant tortoise is the largest tortoise in the world.
-Some have lived to 180 years, making them the world’s longest living animal.
+Some have lived to 180 years, making them the world’s longest-living land animal.

 The Galapagos Islands, consists of 13 major islands and 6 smaller islands.
 Out of the 19 islands, 5 of them are only inhabited by people, with a total population of around 30,000.